campuscode/rails-guides-pt-BR/pt-BR/contributing_to_ruby_on_rails.md

 ### Setting Up a Development Environment

 To move on from submitting bugs to helping resolve existing issues or contributing your own code to Ruby on Rails, you _must_ be able to run its test suite.
-In this section of the guide, you'll learn how to set up the tests on your own computer.
+In this section of the guide, you'll learn how to set up the tests on your computer.

+#### The Easiest Way

+Start a Github Codespace from the repository and start developing right away from the browser IDE or in your local VScode.
+The Codespace is initialized with all required dependencies and allows you to run all tests.

 #### The Easy Way